okpalan/crat/README.md

-# RAT(Rendering Algorithms Techniques) implemented in C
+# RAT(Rendering Algorithms and Techniques) implemented in C